mymth/vanillajs-datepicker/docs/api.md

   - [`options`] : {`Object`} - Function options:
     - `autohide`: {`Boolean`} - Whether to hide the picker element after update
        – Default: `false`
+    - `revert`: {`Boolean`} - Whether to refresh the input field when all the passed dates are invalid
+      – Default: `false`

 ### Events

 All Datepicker-event objects are `CustomEvent` instances and dispatched to the associated `<input>` element (for inline picker, the block element).
-They include the following extra data in the `details` property.
+They include the following extra data in the `detail` property.

 - `date`: {`Date`} - Selected date(s) (see [getDate()](api?id=datepickergetdate))
 - `viewDate`: {`Date`} - Focused date